Interactive Notes on Finite-State Machine

 -

-For a more interactive visualization, see FSM Simulator by Ivan Zuzak. ↩
+For a more interactive and feature-rich visualization, see this wonderful FSM Simulator by Ivan Zuzak.